sjackman/uniqtag-paper/README.md

 between older builds, from build 40 to build 74, and the current build 75 is shown in Figure&nbsp;1.
-Also shown is the number of common gene and protein identifiers (ENSG and ENSP accession numbers) and the number of identical peptides sequences between builds.
+Also shown is the number of common gene and protein identifiers (ENSG and ENSP accession numbers) and the number of identical peptide sequences between builds.
 Although less stable than the gene ID, the UniqTag is more stable than the protein ID and the peptide sequence.
 Whereas the gene and protein identifiers can, with effort, be lifted over from older builds to the newest build, the UniqTag identifier can be generated without any